The Old Print Shop

 Emily Trueblood

-Emily Trueblood was born in Alexandria, VA, in 1942.
+Emily was born in Alexandria, VA.
 She studied at Beloit College, Beloit, WI; Academia Artium, Madrid, Spain; University of Wisconsin, Madison, WI; Pratt Graphics Center, NY; and The Arts Students League, NY.
-She is a member of the Society of American Graphic Artists (SAGA), Audubon Artists, National Arts Club, Salmagundi Club, Albany Print Club, and National Association of Women Artists.
+She is a member of the Society of American Graphic Artists (SAGA), Audubon Artists, National Arts Club, Salmagundi Club, and Albany Print Club.

 SHARE